ronaldo0010/Mitigating-SYN-Flood/README.md

 * Indefinitely, the server can run out of resources allocated to these connections - resulting in deadlock, and possible valid TCP connections being dropped.
   [Scholz, 2020]

-## Traditional SYN-Attack Mitigation Stragtegies
+## Traditional SYN-Attack Mitigation Strategies
 ### Naive Strategies
 * Increased Server backlog
   * Scaling the capacity of TCP stack storage.